-Intelligent call forwarding changes the route of incoming calls to alternative destinations based on your preferred settings and the status of a telephone line or communication session when an incoming call is received.
-Some of the advanced control features include transferring calls based on the time of day, amount of time an unanswered line is allow to ring before transfer (such as transfer to voice mail), or to transfer the call to another number where you last made a call (call following).
+Intelligent call forwarding changes the route of incoming calls to alternative contained based on your preferred settings and the status of a telephone line or inication session when an incoming call is received.
+Some of the advanced features include transferring calls based on the time of day, amount of time an ered line is allow to ring before transfer (such as transfer to voice mail), or to the call to another number where you last made a call (call following).

-Figure 1.3 shows an example of intelligent call forwarding that allows the destination of the call forwarding number to be changed based on time of day and location of the caller.
+Figure 1.3 shows an example of intelligent call forwarding that allows the contact of the call forwarding number to be changed based on time of day and of the caller.
 In this example, these changes are made via web pages.
-This diagram shows that the user has setup intelligent call for-warding via a web page.
+This shows that the user has setup intelligent call for-warding via a web page.